AmedMoore/go-args/README.md

 Construct a new parser using `args.NewParser()`.

-This constructs a new `ArgsParser` struct and returns a pointer to it:
+This constructs a new `Parser` struct and returns a pointer to it:

 ```go
 import "github.com/ahmedmkamal/go-args"